Name me 5 smartphone brands you can think of.

 Well, billboard marketing can help resolve that problem!

-When a billboard is placed, your audience can see them anytime of the day when they pass by that area in town.
+When a billboard is placed, your audience can see it any time of the day when they pass by that area in town.

 To achieve great brand awareness, your audience must be regularly exposed to the message multiple times.